Gap Year Days 92 – 96

 As we began to make our way down from the top of the castle we came to the Golden Lane.
 This looks like a street of miniature houses.
 While they are still small, they are not really as small as they look because they are built right back into the walls.
 The most famous resident here was Franz Kafka, who came here to get some solitude while he was writing.
 The lane has become so popular now, that during the day you need to pay for entry into the area.
 For us, it was almost deserted.

 I cannot recommend an evening tour of Prague Castle strongly enough.
 I am really not a fan of crowds, and this avoided them completely.
 It was daylight for most of the tour, but I think this would also be nice if it was dark with all the castle lights on.
-This is the link to the one we did and they were great, but there are other companies that do them too.
+Click here to book one for yourself.

 Sunday morning was spent doing the other line of the hop on hop off bus trip.
 They took us to see “the second most ugliest building in the world”.
 It must have been pretty bad, because I have just scoured through all our photos and cannot find a single one!
 You can go here and see it “proudly” listed as number two!